 There’s no rush – you can leave your money where it is while you work through all the issues and decide.
 If you want to make regular withdrawals, there may be a minimum amount or frequency required.

 How do you access your KiwiSaver?
 Contact your KiwiSaver provider directly to find out what’s involved and to make arrangements.

-Managing your retirement money
+Stretching your retirement money

 Many new retirees literally have a ‘wealth’ of options as they gain access to the funds they have built up over a lifetime.
 There are many choices to make on how to manage it.

 The stakes are high, since no one draws down their money more than once, or gets any practice runs before cracking open a nest egg.
-No pressure, but it will be hard to recover our funds or build them up again if anything goes wrong.
+No pressure, but it will be hard to recover your funds or build them up again if anything goes wrong.

 The other important thing to know is that people don’t typically spend consistently throughout retirement.
 There are usually higher expenses early on (as we tick off the bucket list).
-Spending generally then falls during the middle stage before picking up later in life due to health costs.
+Spending generally then falls during the middle stage before picking up later in life due to increasing health costs.